Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 \subsection{Slack}

 Having good multipliers alone is not sufficient, because we want every vertex on the shadow-path to be ``well-separated'' from the others.
 Over the course of this subsection we will prove that all bases which have non-negligible probability of being feasible also have a good probability of being feasible by a good margin, i.e., the minimum non-zero slack is bounded away from $0$.
-This subsection is based on an argument first developed in Section 5.3 (Randomized lower bound for $\delta$) of \cite{hlz}.
+This subsection extends an argument first developed in Section 5.3 of \cite{hlz}.
 We require a few facts about the Gaussian distribution.
 First a technical lemma about the range in which we may treat the Gaussian distribution as having a log-Lipschitz probability density function.

 \begin{lemma}[Gaussian as log-Lipschitz] Assume $s \in \R$ is Gaussian distributed with variance $\sigma^2$ and denote its probability density function by $f(\cdot)$.
 If $t \in \R, p \in (0,1/e]$ and $\eps \in (0,\sigma\sqrt{\ln p^{-1}}]$ satisfy $\Pr[s \geq t - \eps] \geq p$ and $\Pr[s \leq t] \geq p$ then for any $x_1, x_2 \in [ t - 4\sigma\sqrt{\ln p^{-1}}, t + 4\sigma\sqrt{\ln p^{-1}}]$ we have